 While this works relatively well most times, it does prove tricky in situations that button-operated Garmin watches, such as the Fenix 6, would breeze through.
 Take, for instance, accessing music controls while exercising.
 Instead of holding the ‘Down’ button, the Venu’s touch screen requires you to swipe across and then up, which can prove awkward while slogging away on a treadmill or a strenuous outdoor run.

 On the other hand, the data screens displayed during a workout are super clear and simple to navigate.
 Even in heavy rain, the touch screen responds well, allowing you to easily switch between stat screens.

-Garmin Venu Review: Features And OS
+Garmin Venu review: features and OS

 As for sports tracking, the Venu outstrips what any other smartwatch in this calibre offers natively with dedicated modes in most disciplines.
 There’s an impressive range of activities covered, including running, cycling, pool swimming and even yoga.

 As we’ve found in almost all other Garmin smartwatches, the sports modes on the Venu are detailed, easy to use and reliable.
-We did find, however, that there are a few trackable activities missing, such as open-water swimming and a multisport mode but these options are what you’d find on pricier Garmin devices such as the Fenix 6 and the Forerunner 945.
+We did find, however, that there are a few trackable activities missing, such as open-water swimming and a multisport mode but these options are what you’d find on pricier Garmin devices such as the Garmin Fenix 6 Pro and the Garmin Forerunner 945.

 There is some pretty premium fitness tracking tech still on offer here, though.
 Take for instance the Pulse oximeter, which measures blood oxygen levels during exercise, sleep and throughout the day, noting your body’s response to intense workouts and moments of stress and helping you to work out when best to exercise and when to rest.
 We loved the deep insight this data gives, especially the stress tracker.
 Be warned though that this feature does like to sap the life out of the battery.